 The Advising Committee may recommend additional course work depending upon each student’s strengths and weaknesses.

-Students must take 1 Foundation Course, 2 Core Courses, and 3 Electives.
+Students must take BIOL 700 in fall of the first year and BIOL 607 in spring of the second year, 2 Core Courses, and 3 Electives.
 The Advising/Assessment Committee will assist students in determining courses as well as selections for lab rotations.

-- BIOL 607 – Writing Skills for the Biologist
+- BIOL 607 – Writing and Presenting in Biology (spring only)